Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Introduction

-The rest of the paper is organized as follows: Section \ref{Related} reviews the related work.
-In Section \ref{architecture}, we introduce the GAI-driven DT architecture for ICPSs.
+The rest of the paper is organized as follows.
+Section \ref{Related} reviews the related work.
+In Section \ref{architecture}, we introduce the GenAI-driven DT architecture in ICPSs.
 In Section \ref{contract}, we propose the contract model to incentivize IIoT devices to share sensing data for DT construction.
-In Section \ref{diffusion}, we propose the sustainable diffusion-based SAC algorithm to sustainably generate the optimal contract.
-In Section \ref{Results}, we present numerical results to demonstrate the effectiveness of the proposed algorithm.
+In Section \ref{diffusion}, we develop the sustainable diffusion-based SAC algorithm to sustainably generate the optimal contract.
+In Section \ref{Results}, we present numerical results to demonstrate the effectiveness and sustainability of the proposed scheme and the algorithm.
 Section \ref{Conclusion} concludes the paper.